TobyMaxham/backblaze-bash/README.md

 # Backblaze B2 Storage API Scripts

-A Backblaze library with some scripts to use the Backblaze B2 storage API, which includes the first 10GB of storage for free.
+A Backblaze library with some scripts to use the Backblaze B2 Storage API, which includes the first 10GB of storage for free.

 ***Note:*** All scripts tested on Ubtunu.
 Other Distributions aren't tested, but will likely work.